How Much CBD Should I Give My Dog?

 There is no industry or veterinary standard for how much CBD to give your dog.
-Although the weight of your dog doesn’t always correlate with how much CBD he/she needs, it’s a good starting point in figuring out an ideal dose.
+Although the weight of your dog doesn’t always correlate with how much CBD he/she needs, it’s a good starting point when figuring out an ideal dose.
 We generally recommend starting with a minimal dose of 1 mg of CBD per 10 pounds of body weight.

 Your Dog’s Condition or Symptoms

 Another factor that you have to consider when determining the correct CBD dose for your dog is what condition you’re looking to address.
 Some conditions require higher doses of CBD than others.
-If you are using hemp CBD oil to help your dog with a more serious condition you may want to consider starting with 2-5 mg CBD per 10 pounds of body weight, once to several times per day.
+If you are using hemp CBD oil to help your dog with a more pressing condition you may want to consider starting with 2-5 mg CBD per 10 pounds of body weight, once to several times per day.
 Please always consult your veterinarian for guidance.